 If you were married, applications for property adjustment must be made within 12 months of your divorce becoming final.
 If you were in a de facto relationship, your applications for property adjustment must be made within 2 years of the breakdown of your de facto relationship.
 If you do not apply within these time limits, you will need special permission of a court.
 This is not always granted.
 However there are many exceptions to the rule, please contact our office as we may be in a position to apply for leave from court subject to extenuating circumstances.

 SS Lawyers can assist in facilitating property division and settlement by use of the court system or otherwise, including by way of preparing a binding financial agreement.
 We strive for simplicity and transparency in our approach to all family law matters, especially complex ones.

-Please feel free to email SS Lawyers on email@example.com to make an appointment for your free initial consultation.
+Please feel free to contact SS Lawyers to make an appointment for your free initial consultation.